-Expenses - The Plan's expenses are paid by the BWL as provided by the Plan document.
+Expenses - Substantially all Plan expenses are paid by Plan participants.

 Regulatory Status - The Plan is not subject to the reporting requirements of the Employee Retirement Income Security Act of 1974 (ERISA) as it has been established for the benefit of a governmental unit.